 Creating a plan in collaboration with your injured employee is more likely to increase the chance of its success.

-You need to agree on a clear recover at/ return to work goal to ensure everyone is working towards a common objective.
+- Agree on a clear recover at/return to work goal to ensure everyone is working towards a common objective.

 Review their diagnosis capacity and restrictions